saint11/DeadWeight/source/blacksalt.md

 #### Prayers {.block .unlisted}
 - **Mercy**: Immediately kills any creature that would die if received 4 wounds or less.
 - **Seal**: Creates a 3m line that no undead can cross during this expedition.
-- **Borrowed Time**: (Close) Target cannot die for the next 2d6 turns.
+- **Borrowed Time**: Target cannot die for the next 2d6 turns.
 All wounds are placed normally and after the effect is done the target can die again.
 - **Judgment**: All undead **nearby** receive a stun marker and a wound.
 - **Memento mori**: Target undead start takeing 1 wound per turn.
 Lasts 2d6 turns.
 - **Dirge**: Place a marker on a **nearby** target that lasts 1d6 turns.
 If that target dies with the marker, all **nearby** living creatures heal 2 wounds.